brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 18 bht.md

 # Ephesians 5:18 Commentary Help Text

 ## BHT:
-Drunkenness, characterized by excessive drinking and the loss of reason, is contrary to the Christian life.
-Instead, believers are encouraged to be filled with the Spirit, to allow the grace and presence of the Holy Spirit to permeate their lives.
-This filling brings spiritual peace, joy, and a deeper pleasure than any worldly indulgence can provide.
-Let us pursue a life filled with the Spirit and be mindful of the contrast between the wild and dissolute habits of the world and the spiritual devotion that marks our worship.
+The Bible warns against the dangers of excessive drinking, which leads to debauchery and reckless behavior.
+Instead, Christians are called to be filled with the Spirit, expressing their joy and thankfulness through psalms, hymns, and spiritual songs.
+The contrast between the ecstasy caused by the Spirit and that caused by wine is emphasized, with the former bringing genuine joy and gratitude.
+Christians are encouraged to prioritize the fullness and fellowship of the Holy Spirit over the temporary pleasure of alcohol, as the Spirit brings lasting peace and joy that surpasses any worldly intoxication.

 ## Choicest Commentary Quotes:
 ### Henry Alford: